-OIE is also the campus home of the Title IX Coordinator and the Deputy Title IX Coordinator.
-Title IX is the federal civil rights law that prohibits discrimination by schools on the basis of sex and gender in educational programs and activities.
+OIE is the campus home of the Title IX Coordinators .
+Title IX is the federal civil rights law that prohibits discrimination against students based on sex and gender in educational programs and activities.
 Title IX requires that Cleveland State University ensure that all students have equal access to education, regardless of gender, gender expression, sexual orientation or gender identity.
 Sexual harassment and sexual violence (including sexual assault, sexual exploitation, relationship violence, domestic abuse and stalking) negatively impact students' academic success and, as a result, are considered forms of gender discrimination prohibited by Title IX.
 OIE works with other campus offices and members of the campus community to proactively prevent, investigate and respond to reported gender discrimination, sexual harassment or sexual violence, whether it occurs on or off campus, when it affects a student.

 OIE investigates complaints of discrimination, harassment, sexual violence and retaliation, and takes formal and informal measures to eliminate such conduct and its effects.
 To do this, OIE issues academic and other accommodations so students have the same opportunity to succeed as students not encountering these experiences.
 Some of the ways in which OIE assists students is by providing them with information, resources (counseling, medical, advocacy, safety planning and other) and connections to available resources; and issuing accommodations (no contact directives, alternative schedules or course sections, change of living arrangements, extended deadlines, alternative assignments, new quiz or exam dates, excused absences, late drop or withdrawals without negative impact, safety and protective measures, among others).

 The University’s nondiscrimination policies and procedure are available on the OIE and Title IX webpages: https://www.csuohio.edu/institutional-equity/institutional-equity or https://www.csuohio.edu/titleix/titleix.
 OIE can be reached by email at OIE@csuohio.edu or by calling 216-687-2223.
 OIE is located in the Administration Center, Room 236.

 The Office for Institutional Equity reports to the Office of the General Counsel of the University, or designee.